 I have been a fan of Albert for a very long time now – pretty much since I started riding.

-Albert has this amazing style of street riding, always approaching a setup from a different angle.
+Albert has this amazing street riding style, always approaching a setup from a different angle.
 Or a different point of view, if you will.

 This definitely causes a challenge in riding BMX, but Albert got so used to it that he has it all figured out.
 “It doesn’t feel natural sometimes,” says Albert.